Air quality overview

 What is air quality?

-Air quality is the degree to which the air in an area is pollution free.
-Air pollution is the largest environmental and the fourth largest risk to the public’s health.
-It affects millions of people worldwide, and is responsible in Staffordshire and Stoke for over 500 deaths in 2015 with the problem getting worse since then.
+Air quality is a measure of pollutants in the air, which can be in the form of gasses or fine particles.
+Air pollution is the single biggest environmental risk and the fourth biggest risk to public health.
+It affects millions of people worldwide, causes 40,00 premature deaths per year in the UK and many hundreds in Staffordshire.

 The World Health Organisation director with responsibility for air pollution states “it is a global public health emergency.”

 What pollution is there?

-In Staffordshire and Stoke-on-Trent the main contributor to poor air quality is from the emissions produced by transport.
+In Staffordshire the main contributor to poor air quality is from the emissions produced by transport.
 The two most harmful are detailed below.

 Nitrogen Dioxide (NO2)